Why goat milk soap? What's wrong with grocery-store soap?

 Goat Milk Soap

-Cedarwood Atlas essential oil has a sweet, woodsy aroma, similar to a cedar chest.
-The cedar scent appeals to men and women alike.
-Green clay is added to bring color to the bar and adds minerals, enhances cleansing, and protects your skin when shaving.
-Finely ground oatmeal mixed throughout the bar exfoliates when rubbed directly on your sk...
+Cedarwood essential oil has a sweet, woodsy aroma, like opening a cedar chest.
+This is a gender neutral scent.
+Green clay brings color to the bar and adds minerals, enhances cleansing, and protects skin when shaving.
+Finely ground oatmeal mixed throughout the bar exfoliates, removing dead skin cells when rubbed directly on skin.
+Goat milk; S...